 The first thing to be done is to offer a cultural caveat or qualification.
 Please don't get me wrong.
 I am not a Christian curmudgeon, or "nattering nabob of negativism," to use an old political phrase (said by Spiro T. Agnew to describe the news media), complaining smugly about bad people or whining dolefully about the sad state of affairs in our culture.

 Instead, like Francis Schaeffer, I think our response should be one of tears and compassion, as well as an attempt to speak the truth in love into the culture.

 Furthermore, because of God's underlying covenant with creation, because of natural law, and because of common grace, we must recognize and appreciate that many people with tremendous talents, regardless of their worldviews, make valuable contributions to our culture and world - past, present, and future.

 All truth is God's common-grace truth; all goodness is God's common-grace goodness; all beauty is God's common-grace beauty.

-In the matrix of its many meanings, along with Craig Detweiler and Barry Taylor, we must learn to look for and find God in contemporary culture, especially its popular version.
-14
+In the matrix of its many meanings, along with Craig Detweiler and Barry Taylor, we must learn to look for and find God in contemporary culture, especially its popular version.15

-&lt;sup>14 Craig Detweiler and Barry Taylor, A Matrix of Meanings: Finding God in Popular Culture (Grand Rapids: Baker Academic, 2003)

 Still, the gap between Christian and non-Christian culture and their respective systems of education is great.
 Plus, the cultural blasts of falsehood, evil, and ugliness that are bewitching and beguiling our students are overwhelming and devastating.

-Consequently, we have both a felt need and a biblical mandate for Christian cognitive, affective, volitional, and physical dissonance as the peculiar people of God.
-There is a Christian call for the development of biblically-based, counter-cultural resistance identities.
+15 Craig Detweiler and Barry Taylor, A Matrix of Meanings: Finding God in Popular Culture (Grand Rapids: Baker Academic, 2003)

 As Paul writes famously in Romans 12: 2, "And do not be conformed to this [fallen] world, but be transformed by the renewing of your mind, that you may prove what the will of God is, that which is good and acceptable and perfect."